Orthopedic plate: Classifications of orthopedic plates by usage

+Protection

 Locking plates can be used either to support a locking head screw, or to force bone together at the fracture.
 Locking head screws can be applied at the fracture, with the orthopedic plate in place to reduce applied force on the bone fracture.

 Tension and Compression

 Compression plates can be implanted in such a way that it is in tension, forcing the bone together at the fracture.
 The use of an articulated tension device can also be used to compress the bone together by pulling the compression plate.